Julia Anna Gardner

-Julia Anna Gardner (January 26, 1882 – November 15, 1960), was an American geologist who worked for the United States Geological Survey for 32 years, was known worldwide for her work in stratigraphy and mollusc paleontology.
+Julia Anna Gardner (January 26, 1882 – November 15, 1960) was an American geologist who worked for the United States Geological Survey for 32 years.
+She was known worldwide for her work in stratigraphy and mollusc paleontology.

 Early life and education

 Gardner was born in Chamberlain, South Dakota, the only child of Charles Henry and Julia (Brackett) Gardner.
 She was raised in South Dakota but completed high school in North Adams, Massachusetts.
 At the very young age of 4 months, Julia's father died.
 Julia and her mother moved back to Dixon (the home of Julia's mother) in 1895, and then by 1898, they moved to North Adams, Mass; here, Julia completed her high school education at Drury Academy, paying for it with money left to her by her grandmother.

-She earned a Bachelor of Arts in 1905 and a Master's degree in 1907 from Bryn Mawr College.
-She studied courses such as paleontology and geology.
+She earned a Bachelor of Arts in 1905 and a Master's degree in 1907 from Bryn Mawr College, studying paleontology and geology.

-Gardner was the first woman admitted as a full-fledged student to the Department of Geology at Johns Hopkins University, and she earned her Ph.D. in paleontology there in 1911.
+Gardner was the first woman admitted as a full-fledged student to the Department of Geology at Johns Hopkins University, where she earned her Ph.D. in paleontology in 1911.
 She continued work as an assistant in paleontology at the university.
 The Maryland Geological Survey published her studies of the Late Cretaceous Mollusca of Maryland in 1916.